 Kanaskat-Palmer State Park

-Skilled river kayakers have likely heard about this Washington State Park and the Green River running through it.
-The rapids are not for the faint of heart!
+Nestled along the shores of the Green River, Kanaskat-Palmer State Park invites you to indulge in the tranquility of its lush surroundings.
+Skilled river kayakers have likely heard about this Washington State Park, the rapids are not for the faint of heart!

 For those more comfortable on land, this park is a lovely place to get away and enjoy the peacefulness of nature with leisurely trails and a shoreline along the river to explore.